Search this site

 The Everyman cinema was transformed into “Maison Mumbai” with live music, cocktails and canapes before we took to our seats for the story to begin.

 The Hundred Foot Journey tells the story of Hassan Kadam (Manish Dayal), a talented cook who flees political violence in India with his family.
-Drifting through Europe looking for somewhere to settle, a chance encounter with young woman Marguerite (Charlotte Le Bon) in the village of Saint-Antoinin-Noble-Var, prompts “Papa” (Om Puri) to open a new Indian restaurant called “Maison Mumbai”.
+Drifting through France looking for somewhere to settle, a chance encounter with young woman Marguerite (Charlotte Le Bon) in the village of Saint-Antoinin-Noble-Var, prompts “Papa” (Om Puri) to open a new Indian restaurant called “Maison Mumbai”.

 But things do not run smoothly.
 One hundred feet across the road stands a Michelin starred establishment run by the icy Madame Mallory (Helen Mirren) who does her best to foil the success of Maison Mumbai and a heated battle escalates between the two restaurants.
 Will Maison Mumbai thrive?
 And will its arrival quash Madame Mallory’s dream of getting a second Michelin star?